United States involvement in the Venezuelan oil industry: Sanctions during the first Trump administration

-Citgo

-Citgo, a U.S based subsidiary of PDVSA, became a focal point in the enforcement of these sanctions.
-In 2019, the U.S. Treasury Department authorized a board appointed by interim president Juan Guaidó to oversee Citgo, effectively severing the company’s ties with the Maduro administration.
-This move aimed to prevent the Maduro regime from accessing Citgo's revenues to circumvent sanctions.
-Despite these measures, Citgo has encountered legal complexities, particularly concerning ownership claims from creditors seeking compensation for Venezuela's defaulted $913 million of defaulted debts.
-The USA is trying to move ahead with an auction of shares of Citgo due to disputes from creditors, including holders of defaulted bonds and companies whose assets were expropriated years ago during the presidency of Hugo Chavez.

-October 2023
+Temporary lifting of sanctions

-In October 2023, the Joe Biden administration temporarily lifted some U.S sanctions on the oil, gas, and gold industries operating in the country for 6 months.
-The decision followed the Barbados agreement, the main purpose was the release of political prisoners and a free 2024 election.
+In October 2023, the Joe Biden administration temporarily lifted some US sanctions on the oil, gas, and gold industries operating in the country for 6 months, following the Barbados agreement.
 However, by April 2024, the U.S. government announced the reinstatement of some sanctions.
-This decision was prompted by the Venezuelan government's failure to fully honor the agreement particularly concerning the disqualification of leading opposition candidate María Corina Machado from participating in the presidential elections.
-Some companies continued operating in Venezuela due to receiving individual licenses.
+Some companies continued operating in Venezuela due to receiving individual licenses, such as the Chevron Corporation.

-February 2025
+Sanctions during the second Trump administration

 In February 2025, President Donald Trump announced that he was reversing the authorization that the Biden Administration granted to Chevron Corp. and its subsidiaries as a concession of promoting free elections and human rights reforms in Venezuela.
 Most importantly, those licenses authorized certain transactions necessary to the production and exportation and importation into the United States by Chevron, its subsidiaries, or joint ventures.
-Additionally, in March 2025, President Donald issued an executive order that any country purchasing oil directly or indirectly from Venezuela will pay 25% in tariffs on their exports to the United States that would take effect on April 2nd 2025.
-These measures are expected to heavily impact not only the energy sector, but also financial and other institutions that service the Venezuela energy sector.
+Additionally, in March 2025, President Donald Trump issued an executive order that any country purchasing oil directly or indirectly from Venezuela will pay 25% in tariffs on their exports to the United States that would take effect on April 2, 2025.

+United States intervention in Venezuela (2025–Present)

+Background and US naval blockade

+In late 2025, the United States significantly escalated its pressure campaign against the Venezuelan government under President Donald Trump, including a naval blockade of sanctioned oil tankers and multiple interdictions of tankers carrying Venezuelan crude oil.
+U.S. forces seized several Venezuelan oil tankers in the Caribbean Sea and announced sanctions targeting additional vessels and oil trading entities, actions that Venezuela's government condemned as violations of international law.
+These measures sharply reduced Venezuela's oil exports and led many shipping companies to avoid Venezuelan waters.

+In the weeks before January 3, the United States also conducted a series of strikes against maritime vessels it described as drug traffickers and deployed a larger naval and military presence in the Caribbean region.